On the semi-classical analysis of the groundstate energy of the Dirichlet Pauli operator III: Magnetic fields that change sign: A magnetic field vanishing on a line joining two points of the boundary

-with $\psi_\beta$ defined in~\eqref{excase1a}, and to observe that it does not vanish on the line $x_1=2\beta$.
-As a consequence, Proposition~\ref{mainprop} implies that the upper bound of $\limsup_{h\rightarrow 0} h \log \lambda_1$ given by Corollary~\ref{th1.4} with $\omega = \Omega_{2\beta^+}$ is not optimal.
+with $\psi_\beta$ defined in~\eqref{excase1a}, and to observe that it does not vanish in $\Omega$ on the line $x_1=2\beta$.
+As a consequence, Proposition~\ref{mainprop} implies that the upper bound \eqref{maj2} is not optimal.
 Pushing the boundary will indeed improve the upper bound.
 The question of the optimality of the lower bound remains open.